Snap-Engineering-Academy-2021/commandline/README.md

 | `cat sinking.txt | say` | Makes the computer read the text file aloud |
 | `cal`                | Shows you a monthly calendar                 |
 | `banner hello`       | Just try it                                  |

+If you’re interested in learning more commands, this is a good place to start.